artpech23/sna-for-hse-master-students2025/appendix-literature.Rmd

 ## **Network positions, centrality measures, and its consequences** {-}

+  -	Freeman, L. C. (1977).
+A set of measures of centrality based on betweenness.
+Sociometry, 35-41.

+  -	Freeman, L. C. (1978).
+Centrality in social networks conceptual clarification.
+Social networks, 1(3), 215-239.

+  -	Bonacich, P. (1987).
+Power and centrality: A family of measures.
+American journal of sociology, 92(5), 1170-1182.

+  -	Borgatti, S. P. (2005).
+Centrality and network flow.
+Social networks, 27(1), 55-71.

   -	Ahuja, G. (2000).
 Collaboration Networks, Structural Holes, and Innovation: A Longitudinal Study.
 Administrative Science Quarterly, 45(3), 425–455.